10 Great Lakes Shipwrecks

 Vienna

-Lost forever to the waters of Lake Superior, the steamship Vienna went down fatally in September 1892 after colliding with another steamship accidentally that was coming at her from the opposite direction.
+Lost forever to the waters of Lake Superior, the steamship Vienna went down fatally in September 1892 after colliding with another steamship coming from the opposite direction.

-Built in 1873, Vienna had witnessed a series of accidents during her 19-year career.
+Built in 1873, Vienna witnessed a series of accidents during her 19-year career.
 It sank three years after her launch.
-During the final accident, both the vessels, Vienna and Nipigon, were heavy with a cargo of iron ore.
-It is supposed that the multiple repairs on her hull due to the numerous accidents she was a part of contributing to a weakened structure that easily broke apart on collision with the Nipigon.
+Both Vienna and Nipigon vessels were heavy with iron ore cargo during the accident.
+It is supposed that the multiple repairs on her hull due to the numerous accidents she was a part of contributed to a weakened structure that easily broke apart on collision with the Nipigon.

-The remains of Vienna lay in Whitefish Bay and was a famous diving site.
-However, it became a protected and restricted region after the death of four scuba divers.
-She is presently part of an Underwater Preserve created by the Michigan Department of Natural Resources with strict regulations on artefacts brought up by divers.
+The remains of Vienna lie in Whitefish Bay, a famous diving site.
+However, after four scuba divers died, the area became protected and restricted.
+Vienna is presently part of an Underwater Preserve created by the Michigan Department of Natural Resources, which has strict regulations on artefacts brought up by divers.

 Lady Elgin

 Lady Elgin, a wooden-hulled steamship, was built in 1851 and served on the Great Lakes as a passenger ship.
-On September 6, 1860, while returning from Chicago with Milwaukee’s Union Guard members after attending a campaign speech by Stephen A, the vessel sank in an ill-fated accident.
+On September 6, 1860, while returning from Chicago with Milwaukee’s Union Guard members after attending a campaign speech by Stephen A., the vessel sank in an unfortunate accident.

 Samuel Mather

-The SS Samuel Mather is yet another example of two vessels colliding against each other in the perilous waters of Whitefish Bay on the US-Canada border.
+The SS Samuel Mather is another example of two vessels colliding in the perilous waters of Whitefish Bay on the US-Canada border.
 While shipping wheat from the port of Duluth, Samuel Mather collided with a steamer- Brazil, early in the morning of November 1981 due to thick fog along Lake Superior.

 The entire crew of Samuel Mather was safely rescued by the steamer Brazil.
-Currently, the wreck of the Mather lies in 180 feet of water, 18 miles from the harbour at Whitefish Point.
-Samuel Mather is one of the most important exploratory and diving sites for enthusiasts, especially on its location.
-She is also nearly intact, providing divers with a chance to safely explore the wreck without fear of injury.
+Currently, the Mather’s wreck lies in 180 feet of water, 18 miles from the harbour at Whitefish Point.
+Samuel Mather is one of the most important exploratory and diving sites for enthusiasts, especially because of its location.
+She is also nearly intact, providing divers with a chance to explore the wreck safely without fear of injury.

 Prins Willem V